MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 Error |           | An ASCII error code, such as access_denied or temporarily_unavailable. |

-Entra ID considers the request successful if the id_token parameter is present in the response, and if the token is valid.
+Microsoft Entra ID considers the request successful if the id_token parameter is present in the response, and if the token is valid.
 Otherwise, the request is considered unsuccessful.
-Entra ID fails the original authentication attempt due to requirement of the Conditional Access policy.
+Microsoft Entra ID fails the original authentication attempt due to requirement of the Conditional Access policy.

-Entra ID abandons the state of the authentication attempt on its end about 10 minutes after the redirection to the provider.
+Microsoft Entra ID abandons the state of the authentication attempt on its end about 10 minutes after the redirection to the provider.

-## Entra ID error response handling
+## Microsoft Entra ID error response handling

 Microsoft Azure services use a correlationId to correlate calls across various internal and external systems.
 It serves as a common identifier of the whole operation or flow that potentially involves multiple HTTP calls.
 When an error occurs during any of the operations, the response contains a field named Correlation ID.